 Sammil rubbed his eyes, then his head.
 “Perhaps this is all Oona Sera needs to hear.
 I don’t understand why I have to travel to Mercil or continue to Weshaven.”

 “I must go to Bon Abbi for the same reason.
 Our presence may change the course of the future.”

 “Our future is always in doubt,” chuckled Sammil, an attempt to relieve some of the tension.

 He tapped on the table and stood up.
 “I must prepare for my trip, as you do too!
 Captain Munro and the Molly Red arrives in the morning with supplies.
-I’ll start to Mercil tomorrow.
-We can part ways in the morning.”
+I’ll start my journey to Mercil tomorrow.
+We’ll part ways in the morning.”

 “I will.
 Grace and peace to you,” Theo said with a slight bow.

 “And as we need it, may it so last.”
 Sammil left the Mercil library without looking back.